Lab-Notebooks/BubbleML-Outflow-Forcing/README.md

 The ``software/`` component provides scripts to install software packages with compatible configuration.

 The ``simulation/`` component contains specific simulations as directory objects, with the ability to configure each of them with different flavors.
-As an example, ``simulation/PoolBoiling`` can be configured for 2D and 3D problems by creating sub-directories ``simulation/PoolBoiling/Example2D`` and ``simulation/PoolBoiling/Example3D`` with their respective options, Jobfiles, and commands.
+As an example, ``simulation/PoolBoiling`` can be configured for single and multiple bubble problems by creating sub-directories ``simulation/PoolBoiling/SingleBubble`` and ``simulation/PoolBoiling/Gravity-FC72`` with their respective options, Jobfiles, and commands.

 The ``analysis/`` component is designed to setup data analysis and machine learning workflows and is currently a work in progress.